jellyfin-archive/jellyfin-docs/general/server/storage.md

 ## Docker/VM's

 For storage, a library database can take up to 50 to 100 GB.
 The [transcoding](https://github.com/jellyfin/jellyfin-docs/blob/master/general/server/transcoding.md) folder needs roughly the same size as the original media if it's being transcoded at the same bitrate.
 A single 50GB Blu-Ray Remux by itself can take up to approximately 60GB or as little as 15GB, depending on the quality selected.
-If the transcoding folder is held on the same storage as the database, this must be taken into considerable.
+If the transcoding folder is held on the same storage as the database, this must be taken into consideration.

 ## Cloud

 A popular choice for cloud storage has been the program [rclone](https://rclone.org/).
 To prevent API bans, rclone is typically paired with another program such as [mergerfs](https://github.com/trapexit/mergerfs).
 For cloud storage, it is recommended to disable image extraction as this requires downloading the entire file to perform this task.
 Unfortunately, the image extractor can't be [turned off](https://github.com/jellyfin/jellyfin/issues/2355) in Jellyfin at the moment causing [performance issues](https://github.com/jellyfin/jellyfin/issues/2600).

-- animostiy's [repo](https://github.com/animosity22/homescripts) about rclone and mergerfs.
+- animostiy22's [repo](https://github.com/animosity22/homescripts) about rclone and mergerfs.

 - animosity22's [rclone config](https://github.com/animosity22/homescripts/blob/master/systemd/rclone.service).